Menu

 Later that autumn, a contingent of 14 DAM members entered a masters meet sponsored by the Marin Aquatic Club.
 This was the first time that most of these members had participated in a meet.
 The friendly atmosphere of this meet, in which swimmers of all levels of ability were encouraged, led greater numbers of members to participate in subsequent meets in Petaluma, Sacramento, San Mateo, and Woodland.
 Following these meets, it became a common to assemble at a local restaurant.

 On a windy April 25, 1976, DAM hosted its first sanctioned AAU swim meet at the Davis Community Pool.
-Steve Ford directed the meet, which was followed by a barbeque.
+Steve Ford directed the meet, which was followed by a barbecue.
 Buoyed by the success of its first meet, DAM hosted another sanctioned meet in August.
 Dorothy Scott designed the first DAM logo for t-shirts that were sold at the meet

 Feeling their oats in local competition, 26 members of DAM traveled to Mission Viejo in May 1976 to participate in the National Short Course Championships.